mickaelodeon/ELPHP---Student-List-Manament/README.md

 - Had to learn about PDO prepared statements for security
 - Making the delete confirmation modal work properly took some debugging

-## Future Improvements
-If I had more time, I would add:
-- Search functionality to find specific students
-- Pagination for large numbers of students
-- Export student list to Excel/PDF
-- User authentication system
-- Better error handling and logging
-- File upload for student photos

 ## Screenshots
 The system has a clean, modern interface with:
 - A welcoming homepage with quick action cards